Is this perimenopause or just aging? A self-assessment approach

 • Symptoms that significantly impact quality of life

-What your provider can do
+What your physician can do

 • Review your symptoms and history